 I’d say I was mainly indifferent to Amy before her death.
 I certainly didn’t dislike her music but neither did I buy it.
 Like a lot of people I just thought of her as a (talented) singer with a beehive, who looked like a laugh but was also a mess.

 Aside from the documentary being shocking what I took from it was just how talented and basically amazing she was.
 It made me feel genuinely sad that I’d not followed her music more before she died.

 Of course the crazy times are pretty crazy and without sounding heartless, make for some compelling viewing.
 Amy was a drug addict, an alcoholic and she suffered from bulimia.
-She was a depressive and often violent and she clearly had, I’m not saying a bad childhood, but not the best either.
+She was a depressive, often violent and she clearly had, I’m not saying a bad childhood, but not the best either.

 Her father Mitch actually opposed the release of Amy saying he was ‘portrayed in a bad way’ but interestingly no opinions are ever expressed and considering the entire film is made from archive footage, the only person who could be accused of portraying him badly would be himself.

 But most people have a cross to bear.
 And how many of us could blame our parents?
 Amy’s mum and dad are still somewhat of a mystery but they can’t take the entire blame for her downfall.
 You could tell she was going to be a loose cannon.
 In the early footage she was feisty and very funny, a fan of smoking weed and getting drunk.
 I think certain people just have something in them and fame exacerbates it – whatever ‘it’ is.
 For Amy it was made even harder because the press wouldn’t leave her alone, even at most vulnerable.

 But for every shock clip containing bloody feet (where she had injected heroin into her toes) missing teeth or bizarre behaviour – there are ten more that define her beauty, talent and spark.